 Mrs Byford (SENCO) holds the National Award for SEND Co-ordination in 2017.
 Mrs Byford also has many qualifications regarding supporting children with SEND.
-She is a qualified Hertfordshire Steps Tutor (A therapeutic behaviour style of teaching).
+She is a qualified Therapeutic Thinking Tutor (A therapeutic behaviour style of teaching).
 She is qualified to deliver Autism Awareness training.
 Mrs Byford has a NOCN award for supporting people with a learning disability.
-She is a deputy designated safeguarding person with the relevant training.
+Mrs Byford is ELKLAN trained and can deliver trauma and attachment training to others.
+She is a deputy designated safeguarding lead with the relevant training.
 Mrs Byford attended university to gain a Bachelor of Arts Honours Degree, a Post Graduate Certificate of Education and has completed part of a Masters Degree in Special Educational Needs.